 The detail may not add to the total or subgroup total because a Hispanic firm may be of any race, and because a firm can be tabulated in more than one racial group.

 The sum of the subgroup detail for Hispanics, Asians, and Native Hawaiians and Other Pacific Islanders may not add to the total if no one subgroup owns a majority of the firm, but a combination of these subgroups owns a majority.
 In this case, the firm is included in the Hispanic, Asian, or Native Hawaiian and Other Pacific Islander estimate, but is not included in any of the subgroup estimates.

 Estimates include the number of employer and nonemployer firms, sales and receipts, annual payroll, and employment.
-Data aggregates are presented by gender, ethnicity, race, and veteran status for the United States by 2007 North American Industry Classification System (NAICS), kind of business, states, metropolitan and micropolitan statistical areas, counties, places, and employment and receipts size.
+Data aggregates are presented by gender, ethnicity, race, and veteran status for the United States by 2012 North American Industry Classification System (NAICS), states, metropolitan and micropolitan statistical areas, counties, places, and employment and receipts size.

 The SBO covers 20 NAICS industries, except those classified as:

 Data have been collected every 5 years since 1972, for years ending in "2" and "7" as part of the economic census.
 The program began as a special project for minority-owned businesses in 1969 and was incorporated into the economic census in 1972 along with the Survey of Women-Owned Businesses.

 To design the SBO sample, the Census Bureau uses the following sources of information to estimate the probability that a business is minority- or women-owned: